 On October 22, 2012, the Company entered into a fourth supplemental trust indenture with the Trustee, (the "Fourth Supplemental") in connection with the issuance of up to \$65 million aggregate principal amount of Series 10 subordinated debentures (the "Series 10 Debentures") of the Company.
-The Series 10 Debentures pay fixed interest of 5.399% on a semi-annual basis for each year of their five year term.
+The Series 10 Debentures pay interest semi-annually at a fixed rate of 5.399% per annum.
 The Series 10 Debentures are traded on the over-the-counter market under the symbol ETCCN.
+The material details of the debentures may be found in Note 17 to the Company's 2016 audited consolidated financial statements, which are incorporated herein by reference.